-We realise many of you will have seen the disturbing news stories coming from the USA, where there have been 380 cases of a respiratory disease reported among ‘otherwise healthy young people’, which US officials claim are caused by vaping.
+We realise many of you will have seen the disturbing news stories coming from the USA, where there have been 380 cases of a respiratory disease reported among "otherwise healthy young people", which US officials claim are caused by vaping.

-As a responsible and honest vaping business who takes the health and safety of our loyal customer base into constant consideration, we feel it is only right that we should inform you of the facts as we currently know them.
+As a responsible and honest vaping business that takes the health and safety of our loyal customer base into constant consideration, we feel it is only right that we should inform you of the facts as we currently know them.

 Firstly, we can be very clear that there have been no reported illnesses linked to vaping in the UK.

-Secondly, in the US and much of the international media, there is no reasonable distinction between vaping products designed as a harm reducing alternative to smoking and vaping illicit drugs.
+Secondly, in the US and much of the international media, there is no reasonable distinction between vaping products designed as a harm-reducing alternative to smoking and vaping illicit drugs.